This article may contain links from our affiliate partners. Please read how we make money!

 25. Sweet Potato Chickpea Curry

 Sweet potato chickpea curry makes a delicious and nourishing lunch or dinner.
-It’s easy to make and can be made ahead, perfect for meal prep.
+It’s easy to make and can be made ahead.

 26. Kadhai Paneer